prefix-dev/pixi/docs/ide_integration/pycharm.md

 You can use PyCharm with pixi environments by using the `conda` shim provided by the [pixi-pycharm](https://github.com/pavelzw/pixi-pycharm) package.

-!!!warning "Windows support"
-    Windows is currently not supported, see [pavelzw/pixi-pycharm #5](https://github.com/pavelzw/pixi-pycharm/issues/5).
-Only Linux and macOS are supported.

 ## How to use

 To get started, add `pixi-pycharm` to your pixi project.